 FIFA World Cup resale window

-As part of this final sales phase, FIFA are also reopening the official Resale/Exchange Marketplace on Thursday, 2 April.
-This is where official ticket holders can list any unwanted tickets at face value for interested parties.
+As part of this final sales phase, FIFA also reopened the official Resale/Exchange Marketplace on Thursday, 2 April.
+This is where official ticket holders can list any unwanted tickets.